 FABRIC: a modern, very dense, stretch poly print for the fashion exterior and the inside lining material was a 92% poly & 8% spandex content

 PATTERN: Vogue #6175, featured in the pattern book for April/May of 1964 as well as the pattern book for December 1964/January 1965

-NOTIONS: Lots of thread, a bit of interfacing, and a few buttons
+NOTIONS NEEDED: lots of thread, a waistline’s length of elastic, and a handful of buttons

 TIME TO COMPLETE: about 12 hours in total time – this was finished in the end of July 2022

 THE INSIDES: all raw edges are cleanly hidden inside the lining, so it looks so perfect inside